03 Mar Best Places to Visit in Goa, India

 There is just so much to do here.
-If you feel that there are only bikini and beaches in Goa, (and there are a lot of fantastic ones), then let me show you more.
-Goa is a culture, it’s a lifestyle gradually fashioned by people from different parts of the world over the decades.
+If you feel that there are only bikinis and beaches in Goa, (and there are a lot of fantastic ones), then let me show you more.
+Goa is a culture.
+It’s a lifestyle that people from different parts of the world gradually fashioned over the decades.

 It hosts various communities, and it’s a temporary home to numerous nomads who come to stay here either or a weekend or for months together.